 Children learn quickly and absorb new knowledge like sponges.
 Pushing them (gently) in the right direction, giving them the right tools, patiently following their steps, and being there when they ask for help with things they don’t yet understand might just be all that you are required to do as of now.
 Surely, if your kids truly become good at coding, they might outsmart you, but the positive side of that scenario is that at that point, they will be playing alone––while you will be free to do whatever you need to do.
 It’s a win-win situation either way!

-Sidenote: If you’d like to delve deeper into the matter of why even teach coding, here’s some good news.
+Sidenote: If you’d like to delve deeper into the matter of why even teach coding to kids, here’s some good news.
 Our blog is full of articles and success stories dedicated to the countless cognitive, motor and soft skills benefits of coding and STEM education, which you are always free to explore.
 Find out how coding helps develop independent thinking, problem-solving skills, cooperative skills, digital literacy, confidence, various social skills, design thinking, creativity, as well as promoting greater gender equality in children.

 The bottom line is, STEM skills are the 21-st century bread-and-butter, and learning them early carries the same benefits as learning any language early.